angband/angband/docs/guide.rst

 While playing, always make sure to check for the basics -- particularly monsters, stairs, and traps.
-Don't loose a character, asserting that you can kill a "C" easily only to discover that a "Jackal" is a far cry from a "Hellhound".
+Don't loose a character, asserting that you can kill a "C" easily only to discover that a "wild dog" is a far cry from a "hellhound".

 Similarly, if you just got some nice artifacts / other equipment or achieved a significant accomplishment -- save your game and take a break.
 You don't have